Anugrahsr/v4/content/posts/cyber-security-internship/index.md

 [**Internship for credits**](): Colleges and universities will often allow students the opportunity to earn college credits upon completing an internship.
 Schools will have varying requirements for internships in order to gain credits.

-**Internship for credits**

-Colleges and universities will often allow students the opportunity to earn college credits upon completing an internship.
-Schools will have varying requirements for internships in order to gain credits.
 There will be paid training courses that are branded as internships, and a strong suggestion would be to stay away from these or be cautious.

 ## Skills